 What happens when a sinking boatful of Vietnamese refugees seek shelter on an international oil-rig in a storm on the South China seas?
 This is the story of two teenage sweethearts who suddenly have to grow up very quickly.

 Parasol Productions in association with Workin Process presents

-Keith first met the Vietnamese boat children back in 1978 when someone had the bright idea of using them on the album his band (Blood Donor) were recording.
+In 1978, writer Keith Hale met Vietnamese boat children when someone had the bright idea of using them on the album his band, Blood Donor, were recording.
 Temporarily housed in nearby Kensington Barracks, the story of the children’s escape and voyage was incredible and inspired a batch of songs which were demo’d at various stages.
-Unfortunately the band were dropped by the record company so they never saw the light of day, although Rice Harvest was released as a single in 1979.
+While the band were dropped by their record company, Rice Harvest was released as a single in 1979.

-Keith felt that this was a story that needed to be told, and it fitted nicely with much of the musical material already written.
-He then enlisted the help of William Dashwood, with whom Keith has collaborated on many projects in the past.
+This was a story that needed to be told, and it fitted nicely with much of the musical material already written.
+He enlisted the help of William Dashwood, with whom Keith has collaborated on many projects in the past.
 As the story developed, more songs were added to help the narrative.

 Tickets :£15 (£12.50 seniors, £10 students)

 Age Reccomendation: 5+